lholliger/bytebeam/README.md

 ## TODOs:
-*The content nested is somewhat the thoughts I'm having for solution*
+*The content nested is somewhat the thoughts I'm having for solution* *These were loosely added in order so checkoffs won't be organized, child sections may change often and not move up/down*

 - [x] Upload should be its own little rust program on my side so a link can be auto generated for the content
 - [x] Server side caching if requested
 - [ ] Streaming a folder through tar.gz/zip
 - [x] Streaming input
+- [ ] Streaming output
 - [x] Client start/better progress
     - Updates done during the keepalive, better progress could be given however
 - [ ] Restart on fail as an option